 Getting Started with Microservices Using Hazelcast IMDG and Spring Boot

 Microservices, as an architectural approach, has shown a great deal of benefit over the legacy style of monolithic single applications.
 Nevertheless, microservices are not without their drawbacks.
-The purpose of this white paper is to show first steps for using Spring Boot and Hazelcast IMDG contribute to the microservices landscape, enhancing the benefits and alleviating some of the common downsides.
+The purpose of this white paper is to show the first steps for using microservices with Spring Boot and Hazelcast IMDG® and how they contribute to the microservices landscape, enhancing the benefits and alleviating some of the common downsides.

 - What is Spring Boot?

 - What is Hazelcast IMDG and Why Microservices?